ec1340/amaro_lab/SEEKR_tutorial.md

 #### <a name="section4.1"></a> 4.1 bd_top

 BD is run starting from both the b-surface, and also the outermost milestone(s).

-We need to start with the b-surface, because the starting distribution on the outermost milestone(s) will be determined from this.
+**We need to start with the b-surface**, because the starting distribution on the outermost milestone(s) will be determined from this.
 From the trypsin system root directory, 'cd' into the directory named 'b_surface'.
 Open 'input.xml' to make sure that the parameters are OK (For instance, make sure that the Debye length and dielectric values are good).
 From here, run the BrownDye program 'bd_top' on the input file.

         bd_top input.xml